 How does HAP work?

 - To qualify for HAP, a household must be qualified for social housing support by their local authority, which means the household must qualify to go on the local authority housing waiting list.
+Once on the Housing List, the household must submit a HAP Eligibility Assessment form to become approved for HAP.
+HAP Eligibility Approval lasts for 6 months.

 - HAP tenants must find their own accommodation in the private rented market.
 (This is the same as the current Rent Supplement scheme.)